What is Taizan Maezumi Rōshi?

 The White Plum Asanga

-Maezumi gave full dharma transmission to roughly a dozen American students across the 1970s and 1980s — a transmission rate that has no precedent in the Japanese tradition, where a single teacher might give transmission to one or two heirs across an entire teaching career.
-The heirs founded the White Plum Asanga (Hakuume, the white plum-blossom emblem inherited from Yasutani's Sanbō Kyōdan) as the network through which the lineage's American descent would be held.
-The named heirs included figures whose subsequent teaching careers became foundational to Western Zen — Bernie Glassman, Charlotte Joko Beck, Dennis Genpo Merzel, John Daido Loori, Jan Chozen Bays, Wendy Egyoku Nakao, and others.
-The lay lineage extended further: Arvis Justi, a Maezumi student in San Jose, became the teacher under whom Adyashanti trained across the fourteen years before his own teaching career began in 1996.
-Through the second and third generations of the White Plum, the demographic majority of American Sōtō training in the early twenty-first century traces, at one or two removes, to Maezumi's transmission.
-The expansion rate was not without cost.
-The same volume of transmission produced a number of heirs whose subsequent careers were disrupted by ethical scandal of various kinds, and Maezumi's own life ended in May 1995 in Japan, by drowning in a bath after a publicly acknowledged history of alcoholism.
+Maezumi gave full dharma transmission to twelve American students across the 1970s and 1980s.
+In Japan a teacher might give transmission to one or two heirs in an entire career; twelve had no precedent.
+Those heirs formed the White Plum Asanga (Hakuume, named for the white plum-blossom emblem inherited from Yasutani's Sanbō Kyōdan).
+Named heirs included Bernie Glassman, Charlotte Joko Beck, Dennis Genpo Merzel, John Daido Loori, Jan Chozen Bays, and Wendy Egyoku Nakao.
+The lay lineage extended further: Arvis Justi, a Maezumi student, became the teacher under whom Adyashanti trained for fourteen years before his own teaching career began in 1996.
+The high transmission rate was not without cost.
+Several heirs' careers were later disrupted by ethical scandal.
+Maezumi's own life ended in May 1995 in Japan, by drowning in a bath after a publicly acknowledged history of alcoholism.

 What runs through him

-The zazen the index encounters in Adyashanti's *Do Nothing*, in his longer talk on sudden awakening, in *True Meditation* and in *The End of Your World* is the zazen the White Plum carried forward — the integrated *shikantaza*-plus-*kōan* practice of the Sanbō Kyōdan refraction of Maezumi's three transmissions, calibrated for an English-speaking lay audience two removes downstream.
-The recognition-tone of Adyashanti's teaching is the recognition-tone of the form Maezumi held; the directness without sectarian vocabulary, the willingness to step outside the institutional container while keeping the trained eye, is the inheritance of the post-Sanbō Kyōdan flexibility Maezumi himself worked.
-Shunryu Suzuki's *Zen Mind, Beginner's Mind* is the parallel-institution document — composed at the San Francisco Zen Center across the same years Maezumi's ZCLA was finding its form, in a sister Sōtō-line transmission — and reads as the closest available shadow of the teishō register Maezumi's own American teaching would have used.
-The figure himself does not have a direct presence in the index: his English-language teaching corpus is narrower than his transmission record, and most of what reaches a contemporary practitioner via the White Plum reaches them through his heirs rather than from his own talks.
+The zazen encountered in Adyashanti's *Do Nothing*, in his longer talk on sudden awakening, in True Meditation and in *The End of Your World* is the zazen the White Plum carried forward: the integrated *shikantaza*-plus-*kōan* practice of the Sanbō Kyōdan refraction of Maezumi's three transmissions, calibrated for an English-speaking lay audience two removes downstream.
+Shunryu Suzuki's *Zen Mind, Beginner's Mind* is the parallel-institution document, composed at the San Francisco Zen Center across the same years ZCLA was finding its form, in a sister Sōtō-line transmission.
+Maezumi himself does not appear directly in the index: his English-language teaching corpus is narrower than his transmission record, and most of what reaches a contemporary practitioner via the White Plum reaches them through his heirs.
 The lineage is what runs through him, and the lineage is large.